nturner2019/hs-code-club-jquery-selectors-basketball-philly-springside-chestn-f943/README.md

 ### Step 1:

-Click `Open` at the top of this page to bring this lesson down so you can edit files in Nitrous.
+Click `N Open` at the top of this page to open the files in Nitrous so you can edit them.

 <img src="https://s3.amazonaws.com/after-school-assets/new-open-in-nitrous.png">